TL;DR

 - First-time buyers and anyone with a repayment mortgage.

-- Those on a tighter budget who want to ensure their biggest debt is covered.
+- Those on a tighter budget who want to help support their biggest debt may be covered.

 - People who may have a separate level term policy for family protection but want a cost-effective solution specifically for their mortgage.